Freedom of religion in Myanmar: Societal abuses and discrimination

 Preferential treatment for Buddhists and widespread prejudice against ethnic Indians, particularly ethnic Rohingya Muslims, were key sources of social tensions between the Buddhist majority and Christian and Muslim minorities.

-In February 2006, violent clashes broke out between Muslims and Buddhists in Magway Division in response to rumours that Muslim men had raped a Burman woman.
-Ethnic Burmans attacked and torched Muslim and ethnic Indian homes, shops, and mosques.
-Rioting and looting spread to surrounding towns, including Chauk and Salin.
-Local security forces did not intervene at first, but as violence spread authorities imposed a strict curfew in several towns.
-Reliable sources stated that the authorities arrested 17 people in Sinbyukyun and another 55 persons in Chauk, mostly Muslims.
-Unofficial sources claimed that 3 people died and another 10 were injured in the riots.
-Three mosques in Yenangyaung, Chauk, and Saku were reportedly destroyed in the violence.
-At the end of the reporting period, the mosques remained sealed and authorities would not permit Muslims to rebuild them, nor did authorities conduct inquiries into the attacks.
-Christians reported that an entire Muslim village fled to the monastery of a trusted Buddhist abbot near Shwe Settaw to seek refuge during the riots.

-These attacks follow earlier communal violence in Kyauk Pyu, Rakhine State, in 2005.
-During several days of violence, two Muslims were killed and one Buddhist monk was severely injured.
-Some Islamic groups blamed the Government for trying to increase tensions between Buddhists and Muslims as part of a "divide and rule" strategy.
+During this time there were reports of violent clashes between Muslims and Buddhists in Magway Division, Shwe Settaw, Chauk, Salin and Kyauk Pyu.

 Since 1994, when Buddhist members split away from the KNU (Karen National Union) to organise the pro-government Democratic Karen Buddhist Army (DKBA), there have been armed conflicts between the DKBA and the predominantly Christian antigovernment KNU.
 Although the DKBA reportedly includes some Christians and there are some Buddhists in the KNU, the armed conflict between the two Karen groups has had strong religious overtones.
 There were also unverified reports that DKBA authorities continued to expel villagers who converted to Christianity.

 During the reporting period, a Burmese language document surfaced titled, "Program to Eliminate Christianity."
 The document suggested 17 points for countering Christianity in the country; however, the source of the document was unknown and several grammatical errors raised questions about its authenticity.
 There was no definite evidence to link the document to the Government.

+2021 military coup

+Aung San Suu Kyi became state counsellor (prime minister) on March 30, 2016.
+On February 1, 2021, she was arrested and deposed by the military, along with other members of the National League for Democracy party.
+At this time the country came under military rule and the military cracked down on protestors, activists and journalists.
+In less than 2 years, 15,500 people were arrested and reports of torture were widespread.

+Freedom of religion in the 2020s

+In 2019, the USCIRF reported, "the Burmese government continued to commit widespread and egregious religious freedom violations, particularly against Rohingya Muslims."
+The report noted operations in Rakhine State that led to the large-scale displacement of Rohingya, with 910,000 civilians in Bangladeshi refugee camps, including Muslims, Christians, and Hindus and 120,000 in Myanmar camps.

+In 2020, Freedom House rated Burma's religious freedom as 1 out of 4, noting that the constitution provides for freedom of religion and recognises Buddhism, Christianity, Islam, Hinduism and animism.
+However, some anti-Muslim hate speech and discrimination has been amplified by social media, state institutions and mainstream news websites.
+The government also, in practice, interferes with religious groups and discriminates against minority groups through actions such as refusing permission for gatherings, restricting proselytisation and allowing the Anti-Muslim Ma Ba Tha organisation to establish "Muslim-free" villages.

+In March 2023, Christian Solidarity Worldwide noted the arrests of 20,000 people since the coup, the displacement of 1.3 million people and the destruction of churches, temples and mosques.